 With your shoes off, begin with a golf ball on the ground while sitting or standing.
 Roll your foot forward and in reverse gradually.
 Apply sufficient strain to feel a pulling but not enough to feel pain, and roll your foot from side to side.
 Next, put your impact point in roundabout movements.
 Lastly, get your leg over the left lower leg, take the ball, and roll it over the curve of your foot.
 Repeat the process with your other foot.

 Common Golf Injuries

-Like any other sport, there are plenty of common injuries tied to golf.
-Most of these injuries occur from a golfers swing, primarily affecting the back and arms.
-Still, other parts of the body are affected, making it possible for a wide range of injuries.
+Like any other sport, plenty of common injuries are tied to golf.
+Most of these injuries occur from a golfer’s swing, primarily affecting the back and arms.
+Still, other body parts are affected, making a wide range of injuries possible.
 Nevertheless, here are a few common golf injuries.